upa/unvme/README.md

-Prior to using the UNVMe driver, the script test/unvme-setup needs to be run once which will bind all (or a specified list of) NVMe devices in the system to be used with the UNVMe driver.
+Prior to using the UNVMe driver, the script test/unvme-setup needs to be run once which will bind all (or a specified list of) NVMe devices in the system to the UNVMe driver (instead of kernel space driver).

     $ test/unvme-setup help